 - Preheat oven to 400°F.

-In a large bowl, cream butter and sugar with electric mixer.
+- In a large bowl, cream butter and sugar together using an electric mixer.

-- To make creamy topping, cream the cream cheese in mixer until smooth.
-Add marshmallow cream and blend until combined.
-To assemble mini pizzas, spread on marshmallow cream cheese mixture then top with fruit.
-Enjoy!
+- To assemble mini pizzas, spread on marshmallow cream cheese mixture then top with fruit pieces.